PhilKubz/weather-dashboard/README.md

 4. To view the weather for a previously searched city, click on the city name (each search history city is a button!) in the search history section

-5. In order to clear local history, users may go to Chomre Devtools -> Application -> Local Storage
+5. In order to clear local history, users may go to Chrome Devtools -> Application -> Local Storage -> Delete local storage

 5. Make use of this application for any event planning or to get a weather update of your area or another area of interest